-Dentists issue around 8% of all antibiotic prescriptions in NHS primary care, and 5% of the NHS total.
+Dentists issue around 5-7% of all antibiotic prescriptions in the NHS.
 Since 2015, dentists and other healthcare providers in the UK have had a statutory duty to reduce the risk of antimicrobial resistance by ensuring appropriate use of antibiotics, and FGDP(UK)'s evidence-based guidance, Antimicrobial Prescribing for General Dental Practitioners, is there to help you know when to prescribe, what to prescribe, for how long and at what dosage.

 Test your knowledge

 Developed and hosted by the British Association of Oral Surgeons, the Antimicrobial Stewardship e-Learning Modules are free to take and of relevance to all general dental practitioners, including those who place dental implants, undertake minor oral surgery or practise in specialist areas.
 They consist of three scenario-based quizzes, each of which provides a printable e-certificate of one hour’s verified CPD upon successful completion.
 Feedback is provided along the way, with the aim that by the end of the modules, participants will be able to demonstrate application of the principles of sound antimicrobial stewardship to common clinical scenarios.

 Clinical audits of antibiotic prescribing have shown a reduction in the number of prescriptions and in the number of inappropriate prescriptions, as well as a dramatic improvement in the accuracy of dose, frequency and duration for antibiotic prescriptions.